 Walk down the likely sandy and bone-dry wash for about ¾ a mile before exiting on the the right where a well-worn trail heads to and around some Navajo domes.
 If you miss this exit, you will eventually run into an impassable dryfall.
 This segment is maybe the trickiest part of the route and must be followed precisely as all other routes are impassable.
 Study my map to get the gist of the route through this section.

-Immediately down canyon there is likely to be a large pothole of water.
-It is reported to frequently hold water throughout the year.
+Immediately down canyon there is likely to be a large pothole of water which is reported to frequently hold water throughout the year.
 During wetter seasons one will likely find water in many of the potholes along this section.
 Before long the wash ends in another dryfall and one should rimwalk on the southern (left) Wingate Sandstone shelf.
 This section is quite scenic running above the entrenched inner canyon.

 Keep going for 30 minutes or so and soon you will notice the canyon opens up as it nears Stevens providing excellent views of the lush area around the spring to the north and the prominent rock “Tower” to the south.
 From here the route quickly descends to Stevens where there is likely to be water.